couchbasecloud/terraform-provider-couchbase-capella/docs/index.md

 * [Create & manage Capella clusters (databases)](https://github.com/couchbasecloud/terraform-provider-couchbase-capella/blob/main/examples/cluster):

-  The Cluster is the indivdual instance of a [Couchbase Database](https://docs.couchbase.com/cloud/clusters/databases.html), spanning one or more nodes on your Cloud Service Provider, and containing the Data Service, and any other services which you choose to deploy.
+  The Cluster is the individual instance of a [Couchbase Database](https://docs.couchbase.com/cloud/clusters/databases.html), spanning one or more nodes on your Cloud Service Provider, and containing the Data Service, and any other services which you choose to deploy.
-  Within this sits the heirarchy of bucket, scope, collection, and document.
+  Within this sits the hierarchy of bucket, scope, collection, and document.

 * [Retrieve cluster certificate details](https://github.com/couchbasecloud/terraform-provider-couchbase-capella/blob/main/examples/certificate):